Here you'll find answers to frequently asked questions we receive regarding the recruitment process of State Troopers.

 - By email to email@example.com

-- By mail to Department of State Police, Attn: HR - MSP List, 470 Worcester Road, Framingham, MA 01702
+- By mail to Department of State Police, Attn: HR – State Police Eligible List, 470 Worcester Road, Framingham, MA 01702

-Please note that the Department of State Police is a separate entity from the state Human Resources Division's Civil Service Unit.
-We do not receive notice when you change your contact information or veteran’s status online for civil service selection.
+You should note that the Department of State Police is a separate entity from the state Human Resources Division – Civil Service Unit.
+We do not receive notice when you change your contact or veteran’s status online for civil service selection.
 The Human Resources Division does not receive notice from us when a candidate updates their address or veteran’s status.
 You must inform us of changes to your personal information if you want the Department of State Police to contact you.
+Failure to keep your contact information up to date with us may result in missed notification.
+Your failure to respond to any notification will be considered a voluntary withdrawal from the selection process and your name will be removed from further consideration.

 How many candidates do you contact about participating in a selection process?

 There is no set number of candidates to be contacted about participating in a selection process.
-The state legislature appropriates funding for a State Police Academy class whenever lawmakers determine a need to hire more State Troopers.
-Through this process, the legislature establishes parameters for the size and timing of State Police Academy classes.
+The state legislature appropriates funding for a State Police Academy class whenever lawmakers determine a need to hire more State Police Troopers.
 The funding appropriation indicates how many new State Troopers the Commonwealth shall hire and roughly when the State Police Academy class should graduate.
-Once a funding appropriation has been created, the Department of State Police uses the number of State Troopers to be hired as a guide for how many candidates to contact from the eligibility list.
-As a result, the number varies from appropriation to appropriation.
-The Department continues to select candidates from an eligibility list until a new list is generated by an applicable Police Officer examination.
+The Department continues to select candidates from an eligible list until a new list is generated by an applicable Police Officer examination.

 Veteran's preference status

 To request veteran’s preference status, send your DD 214 (Member-4) to us by email, fax or mail as cited above.
-To request a military make up exam, call the Human Resource Division's Civil Service Unit at (617) 878-9895.
+To request a military make up exam, call the HRD Civil Service Unit at (617) 878-9895.
+Please feel free to check this website for periodic Academy class news and updates.